 “Uh… first floor on the left- fourth from the end.”
 She replied frantically.

 Seconds later Rose managed to text “DUCK!” right before they crashed the ladder through the window.
 They scaled up it quickly, and landed next to Amy and Rory.
-The Doctor put his arms around the couple.
+The Doctor put his arms around the couple's shoulders.
 “Right!
 Hello!
 Am I late?
-No-” He stood up as the words hit him, and looked at the clock over the door.
+No-” He straightened up as the words hit him, and looked at the clock over the door.
 “Three minutes to go.
 We’ve still got time.”

 “Time for what, Time Lords?”
 The woman with her children mocked.
 The Doctor and Rose walked forwards, standing shoulder to shoulder in a face off against the alien.